jgomide/RestAPI_Project/README.md

 ## Installation

-Use close or download the project and run with 'dotnet run'
+Clone or download the project and run with 'dotnet run' and find the Swagger interface on https://localhost:5001/swagger/index.html

 ## Usage